Wikimedia Foundation: Content projects

+Wikimedia Enterprise

+Wikimedia Enterprise is a commercial product by the Wikimedia Foundation to provide, in a more easily consumable way, the data of the Wikimedia projects, including Wikipedia.
+It allows customers to retrieve data at large scale and high availability through different formats like Web APIs, data snapshots or streams.

+It was announced in March 2021, and launched on October 26, 2021.
+Google and the Internet Archive were its first customers, although Internet Archive is not paying for the product.
+A New York Times Magazine article was reporting that Wikimedia Enterprise made $3.1 million in total revenue in 2022.

 Affiliates

 Wikimedia affiliates are independent and formally recognized groups of people working together to support and contribute to the Wikimedia movement.
-The Wikimedia Foundation recognizes three types of affiliates: chapters, thematic organizations, and user groups.
+The Wikimedia Foundation officially recognizes three types of affiliates: chapters, thematic organizations, and user groups.
 Affiliates organize and engage in activities to support and contribute to the Wikimedia movement, such as regional conferences, outreach, edit-a-thons, hackathons, public relations, public policy advocacy, GLAM engagement, and Wikimania.
 While many of these things are also done by individual contributors or less formal groups, they are not referred to as affiliates.

-Recognition of chapters and thematic organizations, which must be incorporated non-profits, is approved by the Foundation's board on the recommendation of an Affiliations Committee composed of Wikimedia community members.
+Wikimedia chapters and thematic organizations are incorporated non-profit organizations.
+They are recognized by the foundation as affiliates officially when its board does so.
+The board's decisions are based on recommendations of an Affiliations Committee (AffCom), composed of Wikimedia community members, which reports regularly to the board.
 The Affiliations Committee directly approves the recognition of unincorporated user groups.
 Affiliates are formally recognized by the Wikimedia Foundation, but are independent of it, with no legal control of or responsibility for Wikimedia projects and their content.

-The Foundation began recognizing chapters in 2004.
-In 2012, the Foundation approved, finalized and adopted the thematic organization and user group recognition models.
+The foundation began recognizing chapters in 2004.
+In 2012, the foundation approved, finalized and adopted the thematic organization and user group recognition models.
 An additional model for movement partners, was also approved, but as of 19 May 2022 has not yet been finalized or adopted.

 Wikimania

 Wikimania is an annual global conference for Wikimedians and Wikipedians, started in 2005.
 The first Wikimania was held in Frankfurt, Germany, in 2005.
 Wikimania is organized by a committee supported usually by the local national chapter, with support from local institutions (such as a library or university) and usually from the Wikimedia Foundation.
-Wikimania has been held in cities such as Buenos Aires, Cambridge, Haifa, Hong Kong, Taipei, London, Mexico City, Esino Lario, Italy, Montreal, Cape Town, and Stockholm.
+Wikimania has been held in cities such as Buenos Aires, Cambridge, Haifa, Hong Kong, Taipei, London, Mexico City, Esino Lario, Italy, Montreal, Cape Town, Stockholm, and Nairobi.
 The 2020 conference scheduled to take place in Bangkok was canceled due to the COVID-19 pandemic, along with those of 2021 and 2022, which were held online as a series of virtual, interactive presentations.
-In 2023 it is scheduled to be held in Singapore.
+The in-person conference returned in 2023 when it was held in Singapore, at which UNESCO joined as a partner organization.
+In 2024, Wikimania was held in Katowice, Poland.